-Share certificates representing shares of Newco's Common Stock before the Merger shall be automatically converted into the same number of shares of Newco's common stock without any further action required by the shareholder, subject to the impact of the Reverse Stock Split.
+Share certificates representing shares of common stock before the Merger shall be automatically converted into the same number of shares of Newco's common stock without any further action required by the shareholder, subject to the impact of the Reverse Stock Split.

-Failure by a shareholder to surrender certificates representing Common Stock will not affect such person's rights as a shareholder of Newco as such stock certificate representing the Newco's Common Stock following the Reincorporation will only represent the right to receive shares of Newco's common stock, unless the shareholder elects to exercise its appraisal rights, if applicable.
+Failure by a shareholder to surrender certificates representing Common Stock will not affect such person's rights as a shareholder of Newco as such stock certificate representing the Common Stock following the Reincorporation will only represent the right to receive shares of Newco's common stock, unless the shareholder elects to exercise its appraisal rights, if applicable.